shelcia/noobcodes-docs/docs/facebook/sort-array-by-parity.md

 ### Problem Statement

-Given an integer array nums, move all the even integers at the beginning of the array followed by all the odd integers.
+Given an integer array `nums`, move all the even integers at the beginning of the array followed by all the odd integers.

-Return any array that satisfies this condition.
+Return **_any array_** that satisfies this condition.

 [Leetcode Link](https://leetcode.com/problems/sort-array-by-parity)